proto-cool/proto.cool-payload-cms/README.md

 - **Rich Blog Management**: Manage blog posts with rich text content, tags, and customizable metadata.
 - **Tags for Categorization**: Assign and manage tags to organize and classify blog posts.
 - The default **User System**, **Media Handling**, and **Draft and Version** controls that come with Payload CMS are enabled.
+- Builds can be kicked off automatically when Posts are published or modified, providing authors a seamless publishing experience.
+- The frontend is largely data-driven from the data stored in Payload.
+In fact, this repository is used in production for my Payload instance and website, but you can fork it and start writing your own content!

 ---